 Here’s where to start.

-List your criteria, knowing that they can of course change throughout the process.
+For starters, list your initial criteria — knowing that they can of course change throughout the process.
 But the faster you generate a list, the faster you can eliminate some spaces from your search.

 A list is easy to share with fellow stakeholders for feedback, including brokers.
 It also helps you recall your requirements faster so you can pounce on available office space faster.